Commercial Lease Negotiation in Arkansas: Key Clauses Developers Should Never Overlook

 • Attorney's fees provisions under Arkansas law

-Well-drafted default provisions protect developers while still remaining commercially reasonable to tenants.
+Well-drafted default provisions protect developers while still remaining commercially reasonable to attract quality tenants.
+When defaults do occur, our commercial litigation attorneys are prepared to enforce your rights under Arkansas law.

 9. Personal Guarantees and Security